-STEP 4.
-THE FIRST ROW
+STEP 6.
+THE FIRST ROW:

-Working left to right, lay first plank in the left-hand corner, up against the spacers (the tongue edge should follow along the working line and be facing toward you).
+Install planks from left to right, up against the spacers.

+- A Lay the first plank in the left-hand corner, up against the spacers, with the groove side facing toward you. - B. Align and overlap end-joint of second plank. - C. Lower plank "straight" down, be sure joint is even and flat.

 Continue laying the first row until you reach the other wall.

-Note: See Step 6 for cutting the last plank in row to fit.
+NOTE: See STEP 9. for how to cut the last plank in row